Updated 7/2/2024

 2) There are many teaching cases loaded on the reading station such that during quiet periods you may pull up the times and correlate you reading with finalized image interpretation found in the medical record.

-3) We are primarily using Regadenoson for all pharmocologic stress studies.
+3) We are primarily using Regadenoson for all pharmacologic stress studies.
 Regadenson is a standard dose of 0.4mg IV given over 15 seconds.
 Radiotracer follows one minute following injection.
 Regadenson is typically infused while pt walks slowly on the treadmill (to minimize symptoms and improve image quality).
 There are two other vasodilator options.

-• Door Code for the break room: 1559*
+• Door Code for the break room: Refer to Logistics Tab —> Door Codes

 Responsibilities: